Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Nvidia Titan Xp should in theory be just a bit faster than the Radeon RX Vega 64 in general. (explain)
+Memory BandwidthTheoretically speaking, the Nvidia Titan Xp should be a little bit faster than the Radeon RX Vega 64 overall. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Nvidia Titan Xp is a better choice, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Nvidia Titan Xp is superior to the Radeon RX Vega 64, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison